 To emphasise this, I’ve taken the same 4 questions I listed earlier and repositioned them with more context (Space):

 - I’ve been playing chess for years and I’m playing a complete beginner tomorrow, how do I win?

-- I have an App Idea, there are some similar apps out there, and some are doing quite well, mine has some unique features and relative improvements, how do I know if my app will be successful?
+- I have an App Idea, there are some similar apps out there, and some are doing quite well, mine has some unique features and relative improvements but the other authors have strong social platforms — large online following or email lists — how do I make my app successful?

 - I’ve seen people getting layed off over the past few years, our leaders are resistent to changing some of our traditional offerings which are quickly becoming dated, how should I grow my career?